BabatundeOnabajo/Fetch-IP-Address-information-for-Android/README.md

 This is a short - spanning only one Activity - but useful script for programmers in Android development to extract information relating to an IP address from IP2Location.
 This script obtains the following information from IP2Location where available:
 * IP Address
 * Country code
+* Country name
+* Region name
+* City name
+* Latitude
+* Longitude
+* Zip code
+* Time zone
+* ASN
+* AS
+* Whether or not IP address is a proxy

+Note that this script can only be used for the XML option for IP2Location.
+It does not work for the JSON version; please consult a different script if this is your preference.

 # Instructions